 Our approach in the 2020 review was that distribution system customers should only be allocated the costs associated with the level of distribution loss WAEs required to meet actual losses.
-This approach reflected the fact that distribution customers are unable to control the level of distribution loss WAEs and that Seqwater, as the owner of these WAEs, is responsible for their management within its distribution systems.
+This approach reflected the fact that distribution customers are unable to control the level of distribution loss WAEs and that Seqwater, as the owner of these WAEs, is responsible for managing them within its distribution systems.
 We calculated the efficient level of distribution loss WAEs as the maximum distribution loss WAEs required over a period of time, after adjusting for usage.
 That review found excess distribution loss holdings in both Pie Creek and Morton Vale Pipeline distribution systems.
-We also said that Seqwater should review is distribution loss WAEs and develop a strategy for their future treatment prior to this review.
+We also said that Seqwater should review its distribution loss WAEs and develop a strategy for their future treatment prior to this review.

-In its proposal Seqwater outlined the steps that would be required to apply to the relevant government agency to change the purpose of distribution loss WAEs, including investing in scheme efficiencies, establishing actual distribution losses required and the installation of additional flow monitoring to provide evidence of actual distribution losses.
+Seqwater explained the steps that would be required to apply to the relevant government agency to change the purpose of distribution loss WAEs, including investing in scheme efficiencies, establishing actual distribution losses required and installing additional flow monitoring to provide evidence of actual distribution losses.
 Seqwater considered that given its small holdings of distribution loss WAEs, the costs of undertaking these tasks would likely be greater than any subsequent benefits from successfully changing the classification of distribution loss WAEs.
 Seqwater said this was also the view of its customers.

 We acknowledge that Seqwater has investigated this issue and engaged with its customers.
-Our focus in this review is on the Morton Vale Pipeline and Pie Creek schemes, as these were the schemes we identified as holding excess distribution loss WAEs in the 2020 review, and we are not aware of any changes since then.
-Both of these schemes have very low levels of distribution losses.
-We also recognise that customers in both schemes considered it was not feasible to investigate further given the immateriality of the distribution loss WAE holdings and have endorsed Seqwater's proposal.
+Our focus in this review is on the Morton Vale Pipeline and Pie Creek schemes, as these were the schemes we identified as holding excess distribution loss WAEs in the 2020 review, and we are not